 Peter Strickland’s In Fabricis visually stunning.
 It borrows heavily from the Italian Giallo aesthetic.
-The colors are super-saturated and garnish like Dario Argento’s Susperia or Mario Bava's Blood and Black Lace.
-The soundtrack employs a lot of synthesized harpsichord and dissonant clusters of sound like a Lucio Fulci film, and then there is that strange, ever-present sexual undercurrent that rumbles beneath all Giallo.
-Something voyeuristic and taboo that is more unsettling than arousing.
+The colors are super-saturated and garish like Dario Argento’s Suspiria or Mario Bava's Blood and Black Lace.
+The soundtrack employs a lot of synthesized harpsichord and dissonant clusters of sound like a Lucio Fulci film.Lastly, In Fabric has that strange sexual undercurrent rumbling through it that is so typical of all Giallo.
+In Fabric combines all these elements to create something voyeuristic and taboo that is more unsettling than arousing.

 In Fabric has a quality reminiscent of Don Delillo’s novel White Noise.
-They both see humanity as in a perpetual state of pseudo-hypnosis.
+They both see humanity as being in a perpetual state of pseudo-hypnosis.
 We are all just a little foggy as we move through a world of seductive advertisements and welcoming shops.
 Consumerism is forever fluffing the pillows and adjusting the lighting, trying to set the mood for consumption.

 Mannequins are perfect employees.
-They are obedient, they never complain and they never tire but they do not belong in our world.
+They are obedient, they never complain, and they never tire, but they do not belong in our world.
 They belong in windows sealed away from reality.
-When they leave that context and appear in the wrong place it is a sign that something is wrong.
+When they leave that context and appear in the wrong place, it is a sign that something is wrong.
 They become silent harbingers of doom.

-When In Fabric ends you’re not quite sure what you have watched.
+When In Fabric ends, you’re not quite sure what you have watched.
 It’s a bit like waking from a dream.
-There are the images you have seen but there are also the feelings the images provoked.
-Sometimes we are unsure why a person or an object was frightening in a dream but you are left with the fear none-the-less.
-In Fabric finds its way into your head with skillful cinematography and clever editing.
-It opens you up with humor and then leaves a creepy residue when it's over.If you enjoyed this article click here for more
+There are the images you have seen, but there are also the feelings the images provoked.
+Sometimes, we are unsure why a person or an object was frightening in a dream, but we are left with the fear nonetheless.
+In Fabric finds its way into your head with luxurious cinematography and clever editing.
+It opens you up with humor and beauty, and then leaves a creepy residue when it's over.